-- We are saving lives in Haiti– We were able to serve 91,000 babies, children and pregnant women in 2018.
+- We are saving lives in Haiti – We deliver over 80,000 services to children, babies and pregnant women every year.

 - We help children with cancer – We are the only hospital in the country which treats children who have cancer.

 - We help keep hearts beating – We gave cardiac surgery to 26 children in 2018.

 - We help deliver babies – We delivered 2689 babies in 2018 and helped women with high-risk pregnancy needs.

 - We help the poorest of Haiti’s children – We help kids who are affected by malnutrition, cholera, TB and HIV.